Haybu/haybu.github.io/_posts/2018-08-20-Spring-Security-OAuth2-Gen1.md

 ## Services Configuration
 ----

-Spring Cloud Config Server is used externalize all modules configurations.
+Spring Cloud Config Server is used to externalize configurations of the different modules in the application.
-For easy launching, the configuration server launches with a native profile to leverage a local backend storage to keep the "yml" properties files.
+For easy launching, the configuration server launches with a native profile to leverage a local backend storage to keep the "yml" properties files (please change any hard-coded path).

-With the appropriate dependencies, you can create a configuration server as a regular spring boot application by enabling the server with "@EnableConfigServer" annotation.
+With appropriate dependencies, you can create a configuration server as a regular spring boot application by enabling the server with "@EnableConfigServer" annotation.